Hebard is fastest Alaska woman to score 1,000 points at D1 level

 In typical Hebard fashion, she accomplished the 1,000-point feat faster than any other woman from Alaska.
 She did it in 63 games to shatter the previous record of 73 games set in 2007 by Chugiak’s Kelsey Griffin at Nebraska.

 Griffin – the state’s only member of the 2K club [man or woman] – headlines Alaska’s royal court of female 1,000-point scorers.
-Others include Jeannie Hebert, Talisa Rhea, Andrea Lloyd Curry, Brit Jacobson, Molly Tuter, Chandice Cronk, Jessica Moore and Natalie Jones.
+Others include Jeannie Hebert, Talisa Rhea, Andrea Lloyd, Brit Jacobson, Molly Tuter, Chandice Cronk, Jessica Moore and Natalie Jones.

 And now Hebard.